Price discrimination: International price discrimination

 Pharmaceutical companies may charge customers living in wealthier countries a much higher price than for identical drugs in poorer nations, as is the case with the sale of antiretroviral drugs in Africa.
 Since the purchasing power of African consumers is much lower, sales would be extremely limited without price discrimination.
 The ability of pharmaceutical companies to maintain price differences between countries is often either reinforced or hindered by national drugs laws and regulations, or the lack thereof.

 Even online sales for non material goods, which do not have to be shipped, may change according to the geographic location of the buyer, such as music streaming services by Spotify and Apple Music.
 The users in lower-income countries benefit from price discrimination by paying fewer subscription fees than those in higher-income countries.
-The researchers also found that the cross-national price differences actually raise the revenue of those companies by about 6% while reducing world users’ welfare by 1%.
+The researchers also found that the cross-national price differences actually raise the revenue of those companies by about 6% while reducing world users' welfare by 1%.

 Academic pricing

 Companies will often offer discounted goods and software to students and faculty at school and university levels.
 These may be labeled as academic versions, but perform the same as the full price retail software.
-Academic versions of the most expensive software suites may be free or significantly cheaper than the retail price of standard versions.
 Some academic software may have differing licenses than retail versions, usually disallowing their use in activities for profit or expiring the license after a given number of months.
-This also has the characteristics of an "initial offer" - that is, the profits from an academic customer may come partly in the form of future non-academic sales due to vendor lock-in.
+This also has the characteristics of an "initial offer" – that is, the profits from an academic customer may come partly in the form of future non-academic sales due to vendor lock-in.

 Sliding scale fees

 Sliding scale fees are when different customers are charged different prices based on their income, which is used as a proxy for their willingness or ability to pay.
-For example, some nonprofit law firms charge on a sliding scale based on income and family size.
+For example, some nonprofit law sellers charge on a sliding scale based on income and family size.
 Thus the clients paying a higher price at the top of the fee scale help subsidize the clients at the bottom of the scale.
 This differential pricing enables the nonprofit to serve a broader segment of the market than they could if they only set one price.

 Weddings

 Goods and services for weddings are sometimes priced at a higher rate than identical goods for normal customers.
+The wedding venues and services are usually priced differently depending on the wedding date.
+For instance, if the wedding is held during the peak seasons (school holidays or festive seasons), the price will be higher than in the off-season wedding months.